web3-storage/docs/docs/README.md

 ---
 title: Welcome
-description: "Web3.Storage lets you store stuff on the decentralize internet without having to mess around or learn complex stuff."
+description: "Web3.Storage lets you decentralizse your data storage without all the complexities of the d-web."
 ---

-# Better data storage
+# Better storage. <br>Better transfers. <br>Better internet.

 Most data on the internet is stored with one of the large data storage companies.
 While companies like Amazon, Google, and Microsoft make is fairly easy for developer to store their application data, their services come with a whole host of terms and restrictions about what data can be stored, when it can be access, and who actually _owns_ that data!
 Not to mention, these services can be incredibly expensive, and cause developers to rack up huge bills without even knowing!